IRTrail/Horus-Widgets/README.md

 All widget sizes are working except XL.
 It isn't finished yet.

+Right now, if you have multiple instances of the widget running, it will do a voice call for each one.
+So, if you have the top bar widget, a small on one screen,and a large on another, it will call "90% 90% 90%" instead of "90%".
+I am working on that.

 Lastly, let me know if there are things you think might work better.
   I ignore most anything that isn't accompanied by a pint of Guiness...just saying! ;)